Sebobo/Shel.Neos.Next.Node/Readme.md

 ![Example of the buttons in the Neos CMS backend](./Example.png)

+⚠️The default behaviour is to show the same nodetype as next nodetype.
+If you want to change this, you have to explicitly configure the `nextNodeTypes` option.
+This also means, that you only have to adjust this setting for a nodetype if you want a different behaviour than the default one.

 ## Development — Build a new version

 Run the following commands in the `ui-plugin` folder to build a new version of the plugin: